 The Collision Alert control is on the steering wheel.
-Press to set the FCA timing to Far, Medium, or Near, or on some vehicles, Off.
-The first button press shows the current setting on the Driver Information Center (DIC).
+Press $\stackrel{\checkmark}{\rightarrow} \stackrel{\frown}{\cong}$ to set the FCA timing to far, medium, near, or off.
+The first button press shows the current control setting on the DIC.
 Additional button presses will change this setting.
-The chosen setting will remain until it is changed and will affect the timing of both the Collision Alert and the

-Tailgating Alert features.
+The chosen setting will remain until it is changed and will affect the timing of both the Collision Alert and the Tailgating Alert features.
 The timing of both alerts will vary based on vehicle speed.
 The faster the vehicle speed, the farther away the alert will occur.
 Consider traffic and weather conditions when selecting the alert timing.
-The range of selectable alert timings may not be appropriate for all drivers and driving conditions.
+The range of selectable alert timing may not be appropriate for all drivers and driving conditions.